Skip to content

 What is Ma?

 Ma is one of the most fundamental concepts in Japanese aesthetics.
-It is often translated as 'negative space' or 'emptiness', but this falls short of the concept.
-Ma is not the absence of something - it is a present emptiness.
+It is often translated as 'negative space' or 'emptiness', but this does not fully capture the concept.
+Ma is not the absence of something – it is a present emptiness.
 A space full of potential, meaning, and beauty.

 Ma in Aquascaping

-Ma is the principle most often ignored by beginner aquascapers.
+Ma is the principle most often neglected by beginner aquascapers.
 The tendency is to fill every inch.
-The result is a busy, cluttered aquarium that offers no rest to the eye.
+The result is a busy, cluttered aquarium that offers no rest for the eye.

 Minimalist aquascape with empty space

 Ma in composition: Consciously leave open spaces.
-A sandy area in front of the stones, an open water column above the plants, an empty corner that guides the eye to the focal point.
+A sandy plain in front of the stones, an open water column above the plants, an empty corner that guides the eye to the focal point.

-Ma in plant selection: Choose plants that allow space.
-A single Anubias on a stone, surrounded by open space, has more impact than ten plants clustered together.
-Taiwan Moss growing sparingly over a stone creates Ma.
+Ma in plant selection: Choose plants that leave space.
+A single Anubias on a stone, surrounded by open space, has more impact than ten plants crowded together.
+Taiwan Moss growing sparsely over a stone creates Ma.

 Ma in hardscape: Use fewer stones than you think you need.
 A single, well-placed Dragon Stone has more Ma than five stones crowding each other.

-"It is the emptiness in a bowl that makes it useful."
+"It is the emptiness in a cup that makes it useful."

 — Lao Tzu